'Glimmer'

 -

-Training: Having completed the NME (the Neurosequential Model in Education) Trainer programme with Dr Bruce Perry and the Neurosequential Network in America - we provide training (and ongoing psychological supervision) for settings in the area of stress, trauma, and attachment - drawing upon neurobiological trauma-informed approaches to promote regulation, relationships, and readiness for learning.
+Training: Drawing on completion of the NME (the Neurosequential Model in Education) Trainer programme with Dr Bruce Perry and the Neurosequential Network in America, we provide training and supervision for settings in the area of stress, trauma, and attachment - drawing upon neurobiological trauma-informed approaches to promote regulation, relationships, and readiness for learning.

 -

-Casework: We offer consultation, assessment, and supervisory support for children with early experiences of trauma and attachment disruption.
+Casework: We offer consultation, assessment, and supervisory support for those supporting children with early experiences of trauma and attachment disruption.

 -